Skip to main content

 Biographical Note

 Andrew Natsios (b.
-1949) is the Adminisitrator for the U.S. Agency for International Development (USAID).
-He was born in Philadelphia, Pennsylvania.
-His parents were Basil and Eta Natsios.
-Natsions earned a B.A. from Georgetown University and later a M.A. in public administration from Harvard's Kennedy School of Government in 1979.
+1949) was the Administrator for the U.S. Agency for International Development (USAID).
+He was born in Philadelphia, Pennsylvania, to Basil and Eta Natsios.
+Natsios earned a B.A. from Georgetown University and later a M.A. in public administration from Harvard's Kennedy School of Government in 1979.

 During his career, Natsios served as: representative of the Massachusetts House of Representatives, 1975-1987; executive director, Northeast Public Power Association of Milford, Massachusetts, 1987-89; director of USAID Office of Foreign Disaster Assistance, 1989-91; assistant administrator, USAID Bureau for Food and Humanitarian Assistance, 1991-93; vice president, World Vision Inc., 1993-98; secretary for administration and finance, Commonwealth of Massachusetts, 1999-2000; chief executive officer, Massachusetts Turnpike Authority, 2000-01; administrator, U.S. Agency for International Development, 2001—2006; faculty, Walsh School of Foreign Service, Georgetown University, 2006-2012.